MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 Otherwise, this cmdlet does not generate any output.

 ## NOTES
 * The session history is a list of the commands entered during the session together with the ID.
 The session history represents the order of execution, the status, and the start and end times of the command.
-As you enter each command, Windows PowerShell adds it to the history so that you can reuse it.
+As you enter each command, PowerShell adds it to the history so that you can reuse it.
 For more information about the session history, see about_History.

   To specify the commands to add to the history, use the *InputObject* parameter.
 The **Add-History** command accepts only **HistoryInfo** objects, such as those returned for each command by the **Get-History** cmdlet.